 Each club shall provide its own supply of balls.
 Approved balls may be of any size, colour or design and must bounce and roll.
-Balls may not contain a noise maker eg. squeakers or bells.
+Balls should not contain a noise maker e.g. squeakers or bells.
 The ball must be able to travel 24" when released by the box.